 Dean Ayman El-Mohandes

-El-Mohandes is a pediatrician, epidemiologist, and academician with a deep commitment to public service.
-He has served as Dean of the College of Public Health at the University of Nebraska Medical Center since 2009.
+Dr. El-Mohandes is a pediatrician, epidemiologist, and academician with a deep commitment to public service; he serves an elected member of the executive board of the American Public Health Association.
+Prior to his appointment to CUNY, he served as Dean of the College of Public Health at the University of Nebraska Medical Center since 2009.
 He has also been professor of epidemiology at the College of Public Health, and professor of pediatrics and of obstetrics/gynecology at the College of Medicine, University of Nebraska Medical Center.
-He played a central role in supporting public health practice in the state of Nebraska, in collaboration with the local departments of health.

 Dr. El-Mohandes is an established researcher in the field of infant mortality reduction in minority populations, supported by the NIH between 1994 and 2009 to conduct community-based interventions with pregnant women and new mothers in underserved communities.
 He has more than 100 citations published in the peer-reviewed literature, including published works on infant mortality in African-Americans and American Indians and Alaska Natives, preterm births, and the environmental effects of tobacco smoke on pregnancy outcomes.